Principally you get a fully supported race weekend including:

 No refunds will be offered in that situation.
 If the event cannot take place for reasons out of the control of the organisers including but not limited to flooding, severe weather or denial of access to the original course (foot and mouth outbreak for example), the organisers reserve the right to postpone the event to a later date and all entries will be carried forward to the new date.
 Refunds will not be offered under these circumstances.
 If the event is cancelled for reasons which require the event to be postponed indefinitely, the organisers reserve the right to retain all entry fees against costs incurred.

 The Autumn 100 is an official qualifer for UTMB.
 You must visit the UTMB website for full details of that event.

 The race is also a qualifier for Western States 100.

 The race is identical to the Winter 100, with a simple name change.
 We felt it a more appropriate title for the race, when we relocated it in the fixture list from the last weekend of November, to the middle of October.
-It was known as the Winter 100 in 2012, 13 and 14, changing to the Autumn 100 in 2015, 16, 17 and 18.
+It was known as the Winter 100 in 2012-2014, changing to the Autumn 100 for 2015-2020.

 The race director and chief medic will be contactable at all times throughout race weekend on numbers given at registration and also on e mail at firstname.lastname@example.org.